Flotomate/product_docs/source/patch-management/manage-patches.rst

 ===============

 The UI is divided across Patches and Computers.
-The Patch aspect lets you view patches (either of Windows or Ubuntu Linux) and perform related operations, and the Computer aspect lets you view Computers and perform related operations.
+The Patch aspect lets you view patches (either of Windows or Ubuntu) and perform related operations, and the Computer aspect lets you view Computers and perform related operations.

 The Patch aspect is made up of two types of views: the Patch List View and Details View.
 The Patch List View gives a point & click interface to manage all patches from a single place.
-Currently Windows and Ubuntu Linux Patches are supported.
+Currently Windows and Ubuntu 16.04 Patches are supported.
 You can view Patches of any one platform at a time.

 **To open Patch List View**